 The experts who participated and contributed to the project were from the cyber security industry and academia, as well as from an EU Organisation (CERT-EU).
 As this project was led by ENISA together with an academic team, it was critical to involve experts from non-academia to validate the work and establish a level of analysis and communication of the results appropriate to the target stakeholders.
-As such, with regards to the academic CERT.
+As such, with regards to the academic experts, Tallinn University of Technology was invited as they also maintain an academic CERT.
 Including experts from academic CERTs and CERT-EU enabled a better collaboration with the Industry experts.